oivio/LyraUI/README.md

 # LyraUI-Plugin

-LyraUI-Plugin is a converstion of advanced Lyra UI Main Menu in to seperate Plugin.
-The goal was to make reusable with almost any project besides Lyra and also easly updatable from future Lyra Sample versions.
+Lyra UI Plugin is a conversion of advanced Lyra Interface in to separate Plugin.
+The goal was to make reusable with almost any project besides Lyra and also easy to update from future Lyra Sample versions.
-Lyra UI is advance system that do requie some C++ and also blueprint skills.
+Lyra UI is advance system that do require some C++ and also blueprint skills.

 ## ✨ Installation Introduction